Study participants had levels of depression symptoms serious enough to suggest a need for treatment

 Focused Therapy for Caregivers

 If you are having trouble with accepting or adjusting to life's challenges, Dr. Holland can help you find healthy ways of coping.
 The simple act of expressing what you’re going through can be very cathartic.
 Dr. Holland will tailor treatment to meet your specific needs.
-Contact Dr. Holland to learn more and to schedule an appointment or call 707-479-2946.
+Fill out the online appointment form to reserve an appointment or call 707-479-2946.